Lemon Law in Illinois

 Essentially, the Lemon Law assures new-car buyers that if the vehicle has a serious flaw that can't be repaired, the owner is entitled to a refund or a replacement.

 The following types of vehicles are covered:

-- Vehicles within the first year or first 12,000 miles, whichever comes first
+- Vehicles 1 year old or less, or within its first 12,000 miles, whichever comes first.

 - Vehicles that have been modified or altered

 Even if your type of vehicle is not covered under the Lemon Law provisions, you may still have warranty protection rights conferred by the state of Illinois.

 The Illinois Lemon Law covers leased vehicles as well as purchased vehicles.
 The same requirements and restrictions apply, so document any problems with a leased car the same way you would document problems with a car you already own or are buying (see below).